Cosmicoppai/horny/README.md

 # horny
-Script to search on pornhub in incognito
+Script to search on pornhub in secret mode

 ## Add the folder on which script resides to the path